 The council has secured £15m to help taxi drivers upgrade to newer, cleaner vehicles.
 It comes amid go-slow protests in Birmingham from the trade who argue the clean air zone is a threat to their livelihood.

-Why is the council doing this?
+Why has the council done this?

-Hopefully Birmingham will take some tips from the implementation of London, however are these charges all too little too late for the environment ?
+Hopefully, Birmingham will take some tips from the implementation of London, however, are these charges all too little too late for the environment?

 All you have to do is enter your reg number and we’ll get back to you with a no obligation offer!